 If out-of-home is not currently part of your marketing strategy, it should be.
 This typically “traditional” medium has made a major resurgence as of late, due in much part to DOOH.

-In fact, ad spend in OOH is projected to increase from 5.4% in 2019 to 8.5% in 2020, according to eMarketer; so it’s time to hop on board and take advantage of this channel.
+It’s time to hop on board and take advantage of this channel.
 Read on to learn five specific reasons you need to add out-of-home to your marketing strategy next year.

 1. The Medium Is Unblockable and Unskippable